d3faulter/sentiment-crypto-trading-bot/README.md

 2. Mentioned coins are checked for availability on ByBit
 3. GPT does a sentiment analysis of the individual articles cointaining the available coins.
 Results in a rating between 0.0 - 10.0
 4. If rating is to sell, current portfolio is checked for containing the coin and sold if true.
-5. If rating is to buy, GPT does rating analysis of Moving Averages, RSI and MACD.
-If comined results evolves to buy, x amount of coin is bought.
+5. If rating is to buy, 24 hour price data is fetched from Bybit, and GPT does rating analysis of Moving Averages, RSI and MACD.
+If combined results evolves to buy, x amount of coin is bought.
 Amount is calculated as a percentage of the max set variable buying percentage.
 Buying allocation is calculated from the overall ratings, thus the AI's overall certainty.

 # Bot Differences